perisdr/HOL-DeployingCloudServices/HOL.md

 ﻿<a name="HOLTop" />
-# Deploying Applications in Windows Azure #
+# Deploying Cloud Services in Windows Azure #

 ---
 <a name="Overview" />